The Facts: What is ScamExposure.com?

 Defamation Removal Tip: The United States is generally considered a pro-defendant jurisdiction when it comes to defamation claims – after all, U.S. courts have generally been strict advocates of the Constitution’s First Amendment – while European and other Commonwealth countries are generally considered to be pro-plaintiff.
 Due to such, there have been popular cases of defamation plaintiff’s “forum shopping,” where they bring litigation in the most favorable jurisdiction for their defamation claim.

 If you or your business has been listed or posted about on ScamExposure.com, it’s time to remove it and restore your business’s reputation.
 If you need help determining whether the claim is actionable under defamation law or the tort of commercial disparagement, the Minc Law team of defamation removal attorneys will assist you in exploring your options.

-Reach out to the Ohio-based defamation attorneys of Minc Law today to schedule a free, initial no-obligation consultation.
+Reach out to Minc Law today to schedule a free, initial no-obligation consultation with an intake specialist.

 The online abuse stops now!